rticommunity/connextauto-bus/README.md

   - [Drive](doc/Drive.md) : Automated and Assisted Driving (AD) Service
 - [Data-Oriented Micro-Services Architecture (DOMA)](https://github.com/rajive/doma-skel) : an approach to data-centric system software architecture repository organization that supports independent lifecycles for artifacts that need to be maintained by system software architects and by applicaton developers.
   -  Databus repository : this repository, maintained by system architects, that defines the data flows and [component interfaces](if/) declaratively
-  - Component repositories : downstream component repositories, maintained by application developers, that implement [component interfaces](if/) defined in this repository using the [comon build system](doc/Build.md)
+  - Component repositories : downstream component repositories, maintained by application developers, that implement [component interfaces](if/) defined in this repository using the [common build system](doc/Build.md)
 - [Common Component Launcher](doc/Run.md) utility
 - [Common Build System Generator](doc/Build.md) utility